Online College Support in Winston-Salem, NC| Graduate Student Therapist in North Carolina

 I’m a psychologist in Winston-Salem, North Carolina and have over a decade of clinical experience.
 I have worked several years in counseling centers specializing in working with the students.
 In my professional career, I often work with high performers who are attending college, graduate school, medical school, and law school.
 I have a background working in the legal field and medical field.
 I am also a product of growing up in a high performing family and am familiar with the stressors surrounding growing up in this environment.

-Although rooted in Winston-Salem, I work with clients across the state of North Carolina.
-I often find myself working with students at the following universities:
+Although rooted in Winston-Salem, I provide online therapy to students across the state of North Carolina.
+I frequently support students attending the following universities:

 • Appalachian State University